 Organize your education job search further by keeping detailed notes on each school you’ve contacted or applied to so you can keep them all straight.
 When using dozens of schools, you don’t want to worry about remembering ‘which one is which’ in conjunction with your usual job search worries.

 Your log/folder will be your best, most reliable job search companion.
-It will be an invaluable tool to organize your job search to help land your next teaching job quickly, more accessible, and with less stress.
+It will be invaluable for organizing your job search and helping you land your next teaching job quickly, efficiently, and with less stress.

 Brush up on teaching job interview tips and strategies to land a job offer.